 The repayments are made over a three to five year period after the bankruptcy is filed.

-Instead of eliminating debt, as in a Chapter 7 Bankruptcy, Chapter 13 Bankruptcy uses your wages/income to repay some or all of your debt.
+Instead of eliminating debt, as in a Chapter 7 Bankruptcy, filing for Chapter 13 Bankruptcy means that you use your wages/income to repay some or all of your debt.

-Most people find the bankruptcy law to be confusing and complex, so an experienced Minnesota bankruptcy lawyer can help you understand the advantages and disadvantages of a Chapter 13 Bankruptcy for your specific situation.
+Most people who file for Chapter 13 Bankruptcy in Minnesota find the bankruptcy law to be confusing and complex, so an experienced Minnesota bankruptcy lawyer can help you understand the advantages and disadvantages of a Chapter 13 Bankruptcy for your specific situation.

 To ensure you receive the maximum protection afforded by a Chapter 13 bankruptcy, you need to hire an experienced bankruptcy lawyer in Minnesota.